 For You – The Technical Part Here

 First.
-Let’s define the two words – belong vs. fitting in.
+Let’s define the two words – belonging vs. fitting in.

 Fitting in: acting a specific way to feel accepted.

 Really looking at these definitions, it is clear I have spent most of my life trying to fit in.
 And, when you are working on trying to fit in:

 - You are not entirely your true self.

 - You are careful about the words you use.

 Can You Relate to This List?

 Elaborating from the list above… You have thoughts that you hold back – for fear that you won’t fit it for sharing the opinion of the people around you.

 When you act a specific way to feel accepted by those around you because you want to fit it—this means you build a wall around yourself.